microsoft/bedrock/docs/firstWorkload/README.md

 External load balancers like this take time to provision, so if the EXTERNAL-IP of service is still pending, keep trying periodically until it is provisioned.

 The EXTERNAL-IP, in the case above, is: 52.175.216.214.
-Append the port and use http://52.175.216.214:8080 to run the service in a browser.
+By appending the port our service is hosted on we can use http://52.175.216.214:8080 to fetch the service in a browser.

 ![Deployed Web application running](./images/WebAppRunning.png)

 And that’s it.
 We have created a GitOps resource manifest repo, scaffolded and deployed an AKS cluster, and used GitOps to deploy a web app workload to it.

-As a final step, you probably want to delete your Kubernetes cluster to save money:
+As a final step, you probably want to delete your Kubernetes cluster to save on your wallet.
+Thankfully, Terraform has a command for that:

 ```bash
 $ cd ~/cluster-deployment/cluster-generated